JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/02_data_processing-checkpoint.md

 #OUTPUT: A single .nc dataset containing only data for times corresponding to the selected storms with analysis applied.
 def createData(fullData, allDates, selStorms, level = None, analysis = None, allStorms = None) :
 ```
-The dataset fullData is a large netCDF dataset containing weather data from across the United States that contains data from the months in which hurricanes in the dataset occured.
+The dataset fullData is a large netCDF dataset containing weather data from across the United States that contains data from the months in which hurricanes in the dataset occurred.

 The first parameter, allDates, allows the user to select the exact date ranges to consider for each hurricane.
 These date ranges were derived from observational radar data to cover the full time range during which the hurricane or its remnants dumped rain on the relevant portion of East Texas.
 This allows flexibility to test other date ranges, such as the day after landfall.
 If more date ranges were to be added in the future, these alternatives could be created by using a function to adjust the dates.